GetSpeckle/speckleos-extension-deprecated/README.md

 - run `yarn build` command to build in prod mode

-- run `yarn bundle` command to generate zip file for deployment
+- run `yarn bundle` command to generate bundle file for deployment

 - run `yarn test` command to launch browser and test